‘Avenue’ Chateaux De Bosmolet, Normandy, France – West Beach, Newhaven, UK

 Local residents were invited to create a series of songs in response to their community and orchard with composer Tina Hitchens.
 These were performed together, by the residents, in a continuous 'graft' on the 1st of July 2017.
 All photographs by Ellen Wilkinson 2017

 Swansong; From Dawn Till Dusk

-From Dawn until dusk on Sunday the 28th of October, 2014, people were invited to sing unaccompanied from the hole at D.I.G Collective in the Medieval Garden in Hackney, condemned to demolision.
+On 28th of October, 2014, people were invited to sing unaccompanied from a ‘room’ dug 6 feet beneath the ground in the Medieval Garden in Hackney, condemned to demolition.

-Each performance had two witnesses, one person viewing from atop the Medieval Tower that overlooks the garden, veiwing the spectacle and listening to the singer stansmitted live via headphones, while the other witness was placed in the garden and recorded the performance.
+Each performance had two witnesses, one person viewing from atop the Medieval Tower that overlooks the garden, viewing the spectacle and listening to the singer transmitted live via headphones, while the other witness was placed in the garden and recorded the performance.

 Sophie Mason, Richard Evans-Lacey, Marie - Pascale Hardy, Nick Hunt, William Bock, Emily Hughes, David Hughes, Gen Doy, Caroline Williams, Robert Cervera, Anouk Cervera, Lucia Thompson, Luara Burns, Anna Ling, Kimberly Arms, Greg McLaren, Edward Harkness, Kenny Westell, Jamie Routley, Dom Kinsky, Will Sykes, Ross Thomas, Andy Caruso, Vesta Kroese, Katie Hefford, Freya Gabie